Chung Wai Keung

-Chung Wai Keung (鍾偉強; born 21 October 1995 in Hong Kong) is a Hong Kong professional football player who plays as a forward for Hong Kong Premier League club Tai Po.
+Chung Wai Keung (鍾偉強; born 21 October 1995) is a Hong Kong professional footballer who currently plays as a forward for Hong Kong Premier League club Lee Man.

 Club career

 Chung joined Sun Source when he was 15 years old.

-In 2015, Chung joined Hong Kong Premier League club Dreams Metro Gallery.
-On 30 January 2016, Chung scored his first goal in his football career against Hong Kong Pegasus, which the match wins 3-0.
+On 20 July 2015, Chung joined Hong Kong Premier League club Metro Gallery.
+On 30 January 2016, Chung scored his first goal in his football career against Pegasus, which the match won 3-0.

-On 12 July 2016, Chung was introduced as a Hong Kong Pegasus player during the club's season opening training session.
+On 12 July 2016, Chung was introduced as a Pegasus player during the club's season-opening training session.

 On 21 July 2018, Chung moved to fellow HKPL club Tai Po.

-On 17 July 2019, Eastern announced the signing of Chung at their season opening media event.
+On 17 July 2019, Eastern announced the signing of Chung at their season-opening media event.

 On 9 July 2022, Chung left Eastern.

 On 8 August 2022, Chung joined Tai Po.

+On 9 July 2026, Chung joined Lee Man.

 International career

 In 2015, Chung represented Hong Kong U-23 when he was just 19 years old.

-On 11 November 2018, Chung made his debut for the national team and scored an important goal to help Hong Kong defeat Chinese Taipei 2-1.
-The performance was appreciated by the coaches and fans.
+On 11 November 2018, Chung made his debut for the national team and scored an important goal to help Hong Kong defeat Chinese Taipei 2–1.
+His performance was highly appreciated by the coaches and fans.